Semester by the Sea

 Program of Study

 While the program is designed for a complete semester experience, students may register for individual courses.
 The recommended program consists of three core courses (12 credits) and one elective course (3 or 4 credits).
-The Oceanographic Experience for Undergraduates is also highly recommended (2 credits).
+Ocean Discovery, an oceanographic experience for undergraduates, is also highly recommended (3 credits).

 OCE 4008 Marine Science (4 credit lecture) - An introduction to physical, chemical, and geological oceanography.
 Two lectures per week.

 OCB 4032, OCB 4032L Marine Biodiversity (3 credit lecture and 1 credit lab) - An overview of the diversity of marine microbes, algae, plants, and animals, with emphasis on the marine biota of Florida.
 Field trips to local habitats complement lecture and labs.
 Two lectures per week and 6 hours of lab every 2 weeks.
 Lecture: Monday and Thursday 9:00-10:20; Lab: alternating Wednesdays, 9:00-12:00, 1:00-4:00.
 (Hanisak et al.)

 OCB 4633, OCB 4633L Marine Ecology (3 credit lecture and 1 credit lab) - An introduction to the ecology of marine organisms.
 Field trips to local habitats complement lecture and labs.
 Two lectures per week and 6 hours of lab every 2 weeks.
 Note: Rotating the two lab courses, Marine Biodiversity and Marine Ecology, on Wednesdays permits full-day field trips for each class.

 Electives (SBTS students should take one or two of these elective courses)